htc-class/homework-site/src/markdown-pages/week-34.md

 - now connect to the remote host with vscode and open the newly created folder called `~/node/week34/week-34-objects-2/` which was created by cloning
 - run the `Bank` tests by typing `jest Bank.spec.js` into the integrated terminal, then one by one make the tests pass
 - run the `Student` tests by typing `jest Student.spec.js`, then one by one unskip and make the tests pass.
+- push up a Merge Request and Slack me the URL so I can leave you feedback and possibly have you change some things.

 ---